mgeisler/version-sync/README.md

 Issues closed:

-* [#83][issue-83]: version_sync fails to parse toml blocks when inside blockquotes
+* [#83][issue-83]: version-sync fails to parse toml blocks when inside blockquotes
 * [#84][issue-84]: Release update to crates.io with syn 1.0

 ### Version 0.8.1 — 2019-04-03

-Dependencies were relaxed to make it easier to upgrade `version-sync`.
+Dependencies were relaxed to make it easier to upgrade version-sync.

 ### Version 0.8.0 — 2019-03-28

 We now use [Rust 2018][rust-2018], which means we require Rust version 1.31.0 or later.
-The `assert_html_root_url_updated!` macro will again report accurate line numbers based on span information from the `syn` crate.
+The `assert_html_root_url_updated!` macro will again report accurate line numbers based on span information from the syn crate.

 ### Version 0.7.0 — 2019-01-14